mvdan/winup/README.md

 ### Requirements

 * VirtualBox v6 with VT-x or alike
-* At least 4GiB spare RAM
+* 4 GiB spare RAM recomended
-* At least 50GiB spare disk space
+* 50 GiB spare SSD recommended

 A decent CPU and internet connection are also recommended, as the process requires running Windows and downloading many large archives.
 TODO: add